 As a non-profit, you're asking for some serious trouble if you do not comply with the IRS.
 The IRS holds that reimbursements for non-profits should be made under an accountable plan.
-If non-profits want to qualify their reimbursements for expenses under the IRS accountable plan definition, they have to do the following:
+If non-profits want to qualify their reimbursements for expenses under the IRS accountable plan definition, they have to keep the following in mind:

 - The employee or volunteer has a limited time window to account for the expense, which is within 60 days of incurring the expense.

 - The expense must be related to your nonprofit's purpose or mission.

 - If an employee or volunteer receives any excess reimbursement for their expense, they need to return it to the nonprofit.
 They need to do so, no more than 120 days after receipt.

 The rules were set in motion by the IRS to prevent fraud.
 The rule applies to volunteers, directors, and employees to reduce reimbursements on phony expenses.